-Practically every region has their own boogieman in some form or another.
-For Australia that boogeyman is Mister Babadook.
+Practically every region has its own boogieman in some form or another.
+For Australia, that boogeyman is Mister Babadook.

 The latest film from Australian director Jennifer Kent focuses on Mister Babadook.
 From the name Babadook alone I would have thought comedy.
 Maybe a comedy starring Yahoo Serious, but “The Babadook” is far from shenanigans and more about unadulterated fear rattles.